LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 Windows Alt `C:\Users\AppData\Local\gegl-0.4\plug-ins`

-Linux `/home/(USERNAME)/.local/share/gegl-0.4/plug-ins`
+Linux `~/.local/share/gegl-0.4/plug-ins`

-Linux (Flatpak) `/home/(USERNAME)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins`
+Linux (Flatpak) `~/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins`

 *note - Windows users may need to create the plug-ins folder if it doesn't exist.
+But this may be an indication they are using an old version of GIMP 2.10.

 ![image](https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/assets/78667207/c1803c39-c55c-4c5c-8084-fcb01f29adf2)

 ## Compiling and Installing

+./build_plugin_linux.sh and ./build_plugin_windows.sh with mysys2 should auto compile GEGL Effects and many other plugins of mine but if you want to know what the bash script is doing read below.

 ### Linux